 Survival was the goal.
 Thriving wasn’t even on the radar.

 I didn’t know anything about running a business, so I just hopped in and figured it out on the fly.
 It wasn't easy.
 I had no money.
 I felt way in over my head for years.
 There was a lot of trial and error along the way, and endless hours of meeting with marketing professionals, accountants, lawyers, and successful colleagues.

 And slowly but surely, it started to work!
 Our situation improved dramatically, and my practice went from being something I had to do to something I wanted to do.
 Today it is amazing – I work with clients I enjoy on a schedule that fits my life.
 And while life is by no means perfect, my practice has given me a life far better than I could have dreamed of all those years ago!

 These days, those trial and error years are a distant memory.
 I know how to reach people that I'm best able to help, and I know how to help others do the same in a short amount of time.
 I'm fortunate enough to have grown my small practice into The Davis Group Counseling and Wellness Services, one of Northern California's most respected clinical groups.
-I now direct it and see clients on the side of my regular job as a Full Professor at Alliant.
+I now direct it and see clients on the side of my regular job as a Distinguished Professor at Alliant.